-Even as that water war raged, nagging anger and distrust lingered from long-since “settled” ones, like the 1940s decision to build Garrison Dam.
+Even as that water war raged, nagging anger and distrust lingered from what some people viewed as long-since “settled” ones, like the 1940s decision to build Garrison Dam.
 Lake Sakakawea subsequently flooded thousands of acres of Native American lands.
 The damming was done, but to many Native Americans reparations remain unresolved.

 More recently, the Missouri was the focus of another water war that did, in fact, get violent.